maturk/dn-splatter/README.md

 </details>

 ## Usage
-This repo registers a new model called `dn-splatter` with various additional options:
+This repo registers a model called `dn-splatter` and `ags-mesh` with various additional options:

 | Command | Description |
 |--------------------|---|